 Cisco was formed by the married couple, Len Bosack and Sandy Lerner, who worked as computer operations staff at Stanford University.
 The early days were difficult for the duo.

 The company’s best-selling products are Microsoft Windows operating system, Microsoft Office suite, Xbox and Bing.
-According to reports, as of June 2014, Microsoft has a global annual revenue of around $86.83 Billion USD.
+According to reports, as of 2019, Microsoft reported global annual revenue of around $34 billion.

-TechCrunch is a leading technology website that offers news, videos, and events about the latest happenings in the IT world, technology, startups and entrepreneurship.
-It was founded in 2005 by successful serial entrepreneur, Mike Arrington along with Keith Teare.
+TechCrunch is a leading technology website that offers news, videos, and events about the latest happenings in the IT world, technology, startups, and entrepreneurship.
+It was founded in 2005 by a successful serial entrepreneur, Mike Arrington along with Keith Teare.

 In 2010, TechCrunch was sold to AOL.
 The transaction was rumored to be between $25m and $40m.
 At that time, Arrington personally owned 85% of the company.